Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/L-CCL2-aptamer.md

 <p class="header_box" id="description">Description</p>
 <p>In 2007, Anders, H. J. isolated the L-enantiomeric RNA oligonucleotide mNOX-E36, a so-called Spiegelmer that binds murine CCL2 with high affinity and neutralizes its action in vitro and in vivo.
-In 2015, Betzel C et al. chemically synthesized the NOX-E36 L-aptamer, a Spiegelmer designed to bind to L-CCL2.
-To elucidate its structure, they employed single-wavelength anomalous diffraction (SAD) and refined the structure to a resolution of 2.05 Å. This technique allowed them to gain detailed insights into the interactions between the L-aptamer and its target protein.
-The resulting structural data provided a comprehensive understanding of the binding interface and the conformational details of the L-aptamer.
-This high-resolution structure was crucial for understanding the molecular basis of the L-aptamer's high affinity and specificity for L-CCL2.
+In 2015, Betzel C et al. chemically synthesized the NOX-E36 L aptamer, a Spiegelmer designed to bind to L-CCL2.
+To elucidate its structure, they employed single-wavelength anomalous diffraction (SAD) and refined the structure to a resolution of 2.05 Å. This technique allowed them to gain detailed insights into the interactions between the L aptamer and its target protein.
+The resulting structural data provided a comprehensive understanding of the binding interface and the conformational details of the L aptamer.
+This high-resolution structure was crucial for understanding the molecular basis of the L aptamer's high affinity and specificity for L-CCL2.
 Such detailed structural information is essential for optimizing the design of Spiegelmers as potential therapeutic agents<sup>[<a href="#ref1" style="color:#520049">1</a>,<a href="#ref8" style="color:#520049">8</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>